-Eastern Fox Squirrels are diurnal, active in the daytime and sleeping at night.
-Eastern Gray Squirrels are crepuscular, mostly active in early morning and late afternoon.
-They rest in the afternoon, sometimes in a day nest, or they may just lie atop a tree branch.
-They’re generally early to bed, usually curling up in a tight ball well before sunset.
+Eastern Fox Squirrels are diurnal — they’re active through the day and sleep at night.
+Eastern Gray Squirrels, on the other hand, are more crepuscular, which means they’re most active in early morning and late afternoon.
+They spend the rest of the day resting in a day nest, or they may just lie atop a tree branch.
+They generally go to bed early, curling up into a tight ball well before sunset.

-Tree squirrels are at their most active in the fall, when hints of coming cold weather ignite a need to find and bury winter food.
+All tree squirrels are at their most active in the fall when hints of coming cold weather ignite a need to find and bury winter food.
 At this time, they begin to eat more, too, packing on fat to help carry them through the winter.
 They don’t hibernate; in very cold weather they will sometimes spend several days curled up in their nest.
 Squirrels are very clean, daily spending time with personal grooming.
 Should their nest become contaminated with parasites, they move.

 Tree squirrels protect themselves first by running — by one account as fast as 20 miles per hour.
 If they must swim, they can — and they do it well.
 Often they simply remain motionless to avoid detection, with their coloring blending into the background.
 If all else fails, they’ll claw and bite their attacker.
 Another strategy is to keep a vertical object between themselves and a predator.
 Perhaps you’ve seen this maneuver yourself when approaching a squirrel who’s clinging to a fat tree trunk.
 As you move around the trunk, the squirrel does too, so the trunk always stands between you.